rwestenberger/MicroMegas-Simulation/LUT/README.md

 	`make`
 6. Run simulation:

-	`./simulation`
+	`./avalanche`

+## Drift simulation procedure
+Assuming you are in the drift LUT directory:

+1. Build Garfield++ executable:

+	`make`
+2. Run simulation:

+	`./drift`

 ## More information

-* clmax option can be adapted as needed.
+* Avalanche step 2: clmax option can be adapted as needed.
 Note that to large clmax will create intersecting surfaces.

-* autoclean option is important to avoid possible segmentation faults later:
+* Avalanche step 3: autoclean option is important to avoid possible segmentation faults later:

 	```
 	Program received signal SIGSEGV: Segmentation fault - invalid memory reference.